zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic01.md

 ### CHLD-FOUND-INCONSIST-7
 The child is delegated from one parent NS, which is also NS for the child.
-On the other there is an CNAME response.
+On the other there is a CNAME response.

 * Zone: child.parent.chld-found-inconsist-7.basic01.xa
   * Parent `ns1` has normal delegation of child to two child NS, `ns1` and `ns2`.